-Becoming a team leader is often people’s first experience of management responsibility.
+Becoming a team leader is often someone’s first experience of management responsibility.
 With many team leaders being promoted from within the team because they were good team members, they face a challenging time especially as they now have to manage their friends!

 In this article we look at five qualities any team leader should aspire to and then we’ll move on to cover what the key attributes and skills of a team leader are.

 A common mistake among newly-promoted team leaders is to throw their weight around as if they know it all.
 The usual result is that they rub their team up the wrong way before realising they need their cooperation to achieve the objectives.